mondalsou/fin_model/README.md

 Details of the Work:

-* Collected financial data from the NSE webpage
+* Collected financial data from the NSE (National Stock Exchange) webpage
 * Data cleaning using Python
 * Python has been used to define Financial Parameters and Matplotlib for visualization.